saastechacademy/foundation/udm/beginner/order.md

 ## Order Data Model Overview

-Example: John Doe places an order with ABC Organization, which includes two parts: one item shipped from Warehouse A to Location 1, and another item shipped from Warehouse B to Location 2.
+Example: John Doe places an order for two items with ABC Organization.
+ABC Organization also places an order for 50 new laptops.

 ### Entities
 #### 1. OrderHeader